Did you know?

 Threats

-Like many animals, the rising sea temperature and climate change pose a great risk to plankton.
+Like many animals, the rising sea temperature, ocean acidification, and climate change pose a great risk to them.
 Experts have also pointed out that plastic pollution is killing them in large numbers every day.

-Since plankton is the primary food source in the sea, they are highly valuable for the ocean ecosystem.
+They play a primary part in the food chain in the sea, they are highly valuable for the ocean ecosystem.
 Crustaceans, whales, and fish are some sea creatures that thrive by feeding on them.
-Zooplanktons also depend on phytoplankton for food.

-While plankton isn’t endangered currently, a combination of the factors presented in this section could lead to their extinction in the future.
+While it isn’t endangered currently, a combination of the factors presented in this section could lead to their extinction in the future.

-4. Most sea animals eat zooplankton, and large marine animals like whales also eat the plankton-eaters.
+2. Most sea animals and large marine animals like whales eat zooplankton.

 FAQs